tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 has no such requirement, as a PSK may be used with any hash algorithm and the TLS 1.2 pseudorandom function (PRF).
 While there is no known way in which the same external PSK might produce related output in TLS 1.3 and prior versions, only limited analysis has been done.
-Applications SHOULD provision separate PSKs for TLS 1.3 and prior versions.
+Applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions.
 In cases where this is not possible, e.g., there are already deployed external PSKs or provisioning is otherwise limited, re-using external PSKs across different versions of TLS may produce related outputs, which may in turn lead to security problems;